AdhamMohamed27/Tomasulo-with-Speculation-Simulation/README.md

 ## License

-This project is for educational purposes only as part of CSCE 3301 at [Your University Name].
-Unauthorized distribution or copying of the project code is prohibited.
+This project is for educational purposes only as part of CSCE 3301 at AUC.
+Unauthorized distribution or copying of the project code is not accepted.